cisagov/LME/testing/tests/README.md

 variables before running tests.

 ## Python Virtual Environment Setup
-In order for VSCode to use the python modules for the tests, you will want to install a python virtual environment for it to use.
+In order for VSCode to use the python modules for the tests, you will have to install a python virtual environment.
 You can make a python virtual environment folder that is available for both of the development containers by making it in the `testing/tests` folder.
 Then you can have only one copy of the environment for both container options.